• Recipe Index

 close up view of minestrone in a white bowl

-*If you really want to boost the flavor, switch out the vegetable broth for chicken broth it will add a world of flavor to the soup!
-This is the Chefs Secret Ingredient for non-vegetarians.
+*If you really want to boost the flavor, switch out the vegetable broth for chicken broth; it will add a world of flavor to the soup!
+This is the chef’s secret ingredient for non-vegetarians and lovers of flavorful Italian soups!

-Instead of cannellini beans, you can use dark or light kidney beans, chic peas, edamame, navy beans, cranberry beans or any of your favorite beans.
+Instead of cannellini beans, you can use dark or light kidney beans, chick peas, edamame, navy beans, cranberry beans, or any of your favorite beans.
 You can even prepare dry beans if you’d rather not use canned.

-Pasta choices range from small shells, elbow macaroni, mini penne, meza rigatoni or any other small pasta shapes you enjoy eating.
+Pasta choices range from small shells, elbow macaroni, mini penne, mezza rigatoni, or any other small pasta shapes you enjoy eating.

 How to make minestrone soup

-• Add 2 tablespoons of olive oil in a large Dutch oven or stockpot over medium-high heat.
-When the oil is hot, add the carrots, onions and celery to the pan.
+• Add 2 tablespoons of olive oil to a large Dutch oven or stockpot over medium-high heat.
+When the oil is hot, add the carrots, onions, and celery to the pan.
 Cook the veggies for 4-5 minutes over medium-high heat.

 • Add the broth, diced tomatoes (and juice), and bay leaves to the pot and mix well.

-• Raise to high heat and bring the mixture to a boil.
+• Raise the heat to high and bring the mixture to a boil.
 When the mixture has reached a boil, reduce the heat to a simmer and continue cooking for 40 -60 minutes.

 • Add the pasta, beans, and kale to the pot and continue simmering uncovered for 20-30 minutes or until the pasta is cooked al dente and the greens are tender.